Dan503/gulp-auto-imports/README.md

 You can now auto-load you're component scss files! 😃

-**Warning:** CSS is highly dependent on the order that rules appear in.
-Gulp File Loader currently does not allow the order that imports appear in to be altered.
-This is however a feature planned for a future release.

 ### Gulp 4 SCSS set up

 If you are using Gulp 4, the set-up will look more like this: